janwilmake/forgithub.dashboard/README.md

 Lets focus on making this context super worthy, and useful in order for a LLM to trim down what repos are significant for any given prompt.

+# Other great insights

+- recent social media / hackernews / news about topics XYZ --> great for GTM

 ## cycle

-After all of the above functions as desired, the dashboard can become the home for initiating agentic work
+After all of the above functions as desired, the dashboard can become the home for initiating agentic work.
+It's to be a goto place to see how you are doing and what's happening with your work.

 - patch
 - actions